 - Paul Weston in In Treatment, played by Gabriel Byrne, is a compassionate, savvy and well meaning doctor who has a lot of issues on his own and starts to see a therapist himself, Gina Toll, his old mentor, which adds a new complex relation to his life.

-- Dr. Hartley in The Bob Newhart Show.
-No matter how many breakthroughs they have, none of his patients get any better.
+- Dr. Bob Hartley in The Bob Newhart Show.
+No matter how many breakthroughs they have, none of his patients ever seem to get any better.

 - Lucy van Pelt of Peanuts.
 At 5¢ a session, you presumably get what you pay for.

 - A common gag in The Far Side.
 One of the more famous ones is a therapist who puts in one patient's notes, "Just plain NUTS!"

 - A very, very common setting for The New Yorker magazine cartoons.
 A typical example shows a guy at home saying to his parakeet, "You came up in therapy today."